adityapratapsingh1008/RTOS/04_PWM_LED_BrightnessControl/README.md

 | Fixed 33% brightness | Remove loops; set `CCR = 333` | LED stays dim |
 | Higher PWM frequency | Reduce `ARR` to 99 | 10x frequency (check flicker) |
 | Lower PWM frequency | Increase `ARR` to 9999 | Visible flicker at ~10Hz |

 ---

-## ❓ Reflection Questions

-1. What is PWM and how does duty cycle affect average output voltage?
-2. Calculate PWM frequency if PSC = 179 and ARR = 499 (90 MHz clock).
-3. What happens if PWM frequency drops to 10 Hz — will the LED flicker?
-4. How do you achieve exactly 33% duty cycle with ARR = 999?
-5. How would you control an external motor speed using this same technique?

----